Overview of the Gleaning Program

 Nanaimo Community Gardens Society

 We acknowledge the financial assistance of the Province on British Columbia.
-This program is also made possible through the work of many dedicated volunteers.
+This program is also made possible through the work of many dedicated volunteers, tree owners and farmers.

 Thank you!